Through a glass smartly: a 3D boost for ferry design

 Introduced in 2016, the Microsoft HoloLens mixed-reality headset (followed by the 2019-launched HoloLens 2) has made it possible to interact with digital content in 3D environments, overlaying virtual objects onto the ‘real world’ for enhanced end user experiences.
 As such, the HoloLens platform has been utilised by sectors ranging from industrial to healthcare for training, remote collaborations and advance planning, and has served as an educational tool in schools and universities.

 HoloLens headsets have also been adopted by a small band of maritime end users, including class society Bureau Veritas (to enhance inspections and training) and Jumbo Maritime (to support onboard maintenance tasks).
-Joining this customer base is Australian naval architecture firm Incat Crowther, which has been using a HoloLens 2 headset at its Tasmanian yard to conduct walk-throughs and engineering checks (including structural verifications) of their vessels during the design and construction phases, Dougal Harris, naval architect at Incat Crowther, tells Ship & Boat International.
+Joining this customer base is Australian naval architecture firm Incat Crowther, which has been using a HoloLens 2 headset, located at Tasmanian shipyard Richardson Design Marine, to conduct walk-throughs and engineering checks (including structural verifications) of their vessels during the design and construction phases, Dougal Harris, naval architect at Incat Crowther, tells Ship & Boat International.

-Incat Crowther recently used the headset to fulfil various design and project assurance criteria for an order for seven domestic ferries for an unspecified operator.
+Incat Crowther recently used the headset to fulfil various design and project assurance criteria for an order for seven domestic ferries.
 Currently under construction at Richardson Devine Marine, the 200-pax, aluminium newbuilds, each measuring 24.95m x 7.2m and drawing 1.35m, will replace existing ferries on a busy commuter run.

-This order brought together Incat Crowther, the boatbuilder, the operator and the ferry crew members within ‘virtual space’, with all four parties using the HoloLens headset to remotely inspect the ferry design as it evolved, using a 3D digital ship model to fine-tune the general arrangement.
-The plan was to base the seven newbuilds on an existing, Incat-designed ferry, albeit with modifications: for example, the length of the wheelhouse aboard the new design was to be extended by 900mm.
-It was therefore important to assess how this change might affect the crew’s activities on the bridge.
+This order brought together Incat Crowther, the boatbuilder, the operator and the ferry crew members within ‘virtual space’, with all four parties using the HoloLens headset to remotely inspect the ferry design as it evolved, using a 3D digital ship model to fine-tune the arrangement.
+The plan was to base the seven newbuilds on an existing Incat Crowther-designed ferry, albeit with modifications.

 Incat Crowther also used SSI’s ShipConstructor software to create a ‘bare-bones’ structural model of the new ferry type, including frame, brackets and stringers.
 Then, utilising Autodesk’s Navisworks software and the HoloLens, Incat Crowther overlayed an augmented reality (AR) representation of the structure onto the physical vessel, prior to plates being welded into position, to ensure all components were present and correctly positioned on the vessel.